KatESaeed/3D-Protein-Folding-Tool/README.md

 # 3D-Protein-Folding-Tool
-This tool is designed to assist instructors in demonstrating protein folding based on the chemistry of the amino acid side chains We have provided STL files of all 20 human amino acid side chains and a clamp designed to attach to the side chains and a bendy tube (linked below).
+This tool is designed to assist instructors in demonstrating protein folding based on the chemistry of the amino acid side chains.
+We have provided STL files of all 20 human amino acid side chains and a clamp designed to attach to the side chains and a bendy tube (linked below).
 We have also included our procedure and the software used to create the side chain files.
 We recommend downloading all software before following the procedure.

 # Software
 ## ChemDraw and Chem3D